 It's never too early to start planning for your long-term care.
-If you're less than 50, there are just a few simple things that you should know and can do today, that will make tomorrow a whole lot easier.
+If you're younger than 50, there are just a few simple things that you should know and can do today, that will make tomorrow a whole lot easier.

-Things You Should Know
+Things To Know